 Empowering the Commission of Inquiry—Syria already has a Commission of Inquiry that is investigating the commission of international crimes in Syria.
 The mandate of this body could be plussed up to include the creation and dissemination of criminal dossiers on responsible individuals on all sides of the conflict.
 Although some such commissions have “named names” in the past, the Syria Commission so far has provided its confidential list of responsible individuals only to the High Commissioner on Human Rights, Navi Pillay.
 The Human Rights Council could revamp the Commission’s mandate to be more aggressively penal in nature.
 The Lebanon Commission of Inquiry, for example, basically transformed itself into the Office of the Prosecutor of the Special Tribunal for Lebanon.

-Continue to tee everything up—In the absence of any existing accountability mechanisms, the international community has largely adopted this option: document crimes and prepare criminal dossiers on the most important potential defendants in anticipate of accountability.
+Continue to tee everything up—In the absence of any existing accountability mechanisms, the international community has largely adopted this final option: document crimes and prepare criminal dossiers on the most important potential defendants in anticipate of accountability.
 A number of international conferences have been held by organizations such as the Syria Justice & Accountability Centre and the Syrian Center for Political and Strategic Studies to train Syrian jurists on international criminal law and procedure and on transitional justice more broadly.
-The Syrian Commission on Justice & Accountability (SCAJ), under the leadership of Dr. Bill Wiley (formerly of the ICTY, ICC, and Iraqi High Tribunal among other efforts) and with a team of experienced war crimes investigators working alongside a group of dedicated and courageous Syrians, is also gathering and preserving key incriminating and corroborating “evidence” as well as developing the technological platforms necessary to make this information trial ready.
-(Disclosure: I am on SCAJ’s advisory board).
+The Syrian Commission on International Justice & Accountability (CIJA), under the leadership of Dr. Bill Wiley (formerly of the ICTY, ICC, and Iraqi High Tribunal among other efforts) and with a team of experienced war crimes investigators working alongside a group of dedicated and courageous Syrians, is also gathering and preserving key incriminating and corroborating “evidence” as well as developing the technological platforms necessary to make this information trial ready.
+(Disclosure: I am on CIJA’s advisory board).
 Prof. David Crane, former Chief Prosecutor of the SCSL, has also initiated a project to gather information on the commission of international crimes and to draft a notional tribunal statute.

 * * *